NicolasSiver/bookmarked/README.md

 ![CI](https://github.com/NicolasSiver/bookmarked/actions/workflows/nodejs-test.yml/badge.svg?branch=main)

-> Important: Work in progress...
-Exploration and learning of extension development for the Google Chrome browser.

 > Notes: There are many extensions dedicated to bookmark and tab management.
 This is my simplified version.

 ## What is Bookmarked?